Home Blog

 There is evidence to suggest that men and women with ADHD often receive different treatments and support.

 The difference in the treatment of ADHD in men and women can be seen in the types of medications used to treat the disorder.
 Studies [4*] have found that boys and men are more likely to be prescribed stimulant medications for their ADHD than girls and women.
-This is thought to be due in part to the fact that stimulants are more likely to be effective in boys with ADHD than in girls with ADHD.
+This is thought to be due in part to the fact that stimulants are likely to be more effective in boys with ADHD than in girls with ADHD.

 There is evidence [5*] to suggest that boys and men with ADHD are more likely to receive behavioral interventions than girls and women with the disorder.
 This is thought to be because boys are more likely to receive diagnosis and treatment in the first place, meaning they are more likely to be referred to behavioral intervention programs.
 Additionally, the programs available may be tailored more towards boys and men, leading to a greater likelihood of them receiving behavioral interventions.